g4eml/Langstone/README.md

 Currently only one set of hardware is supported:-

--Raspberry Pi 4
+- Raspberry Pi 4

--Official Raspberry Pi 7" touchscreen.
+- Official Raspberry Pi 7" touchscreen.

--Adalm Pluto SDR Module
+- Adalm Pluto SDR Module

--USB Audio module
+- USB Audio module

--USB Scroll mouse
+- USB Scroll mouse

 To build a complete functional transceiver you will need to add suitable filters, preamplifiers and power amplifiers to the Adalm Pluto.